Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/masking/properties.rst

    The layer blending operation to perform.
 See :term:`Color Blend Modes`.

-   Modes *Merge Add* and *Merge Subtract* gives better results when using a *Feather* on overlapping masks than straightforward mathematical addition and subtraction.
+   Modes *Merge Add* and *Merge Subtract* give better results when using a *Feather* on overlapping masks than straightforward mathematical addition and subtraction.
 Falloff
    Type of the *Feather* falloff, controls the shape of the transition between black and white.
 Overlap
    Fills the self-intersecting areas.
 Holes
-   Overlapping splines from the same layer will generating holes in the mask.
+   Overlapping splines from the same layer will generate holes in the mask.

 .. list-table::